fingo/spata/readme.md

 ```scala
 val stream: Stream[IO, Char] = reader[IO]().read(Path.of("data.csv")) // reader.apply is an alias for reader.plain
 ```
-The thread shifting reader provides similar method, but requires implicit `ContextShift`:
+The thread shifting reader provides a similar method, but requires implicit `ContextShift`:
 ```scala
 implicit val cs: ContextShift[IO] = IO.contextShift(ExecutionContext.global)
 val stream: Stream[IO, Char] = reader.shifting[IO]().read(Path.of("data.csv"))
 ```
 The `ExecutionContext` provided to `ContextShift` is used to switch the context back to the CPU-bound one, used for regular, non-blocking operation, after the blocking I/O operation finishes.
-The `Blocker`, which provides thread pool for blocking I/O, may be passed to `shifting` or will be created internally.
+The `Blocker`, which provides the thread pool for blocking I/O, may be passed to `shifting` or will be created internally.

 All `read` operations load data in [chunks](https://fs2.io/guide.html#chunks) for better performance.
 Chunk size may be supplied while creating a reader: